 If Orientation Lock is ON, you’ll see a lock icon inside a circular arrow in the status bar at the top of your screen.

-If Side Switch is set to Lock Rotation
+If Side Switch is set to Lock Rotation, toggle the Side Switch to release Orientation Lock.

 Remember that your iPad display might not rotate because the app you’re using does not allow screen rotation.
 To check that the problem is app related, go to your Home Screen and try and rotate the display.

-If you’ve confirmed that Orientation Lock is off and you’re still unable to rotate the display, it’s time to restart your iPhone, iPad, or another iDevice.
+If you’ve confirmed that Orientation Lock is off and you’re still unable to rotate the display, it’s time to restart your iPhone or iPad.

-- Drag the slider to turn the device off and after the device turns off, press and hold that Side/Top/Power button again until you see the Apple Logo.
+Regardless of your device, drag the slider to turn the device off when it appears.
+After the device turns off, press and hold that Side/Top/Power button again until you see the Apple logo.

 If you are unable to restart this way, then you may need to force a restart.

 Forcing a restart is your choice of last resort.
 Try a normal restart a couple of times.
-If that doesn’t do the trick, only then perform a force restart.
+If that doesn’t do the trick, only then should you try and perform a force restart.

-If an update is available, go ahead and install that update, making sure you back up to iCloud or iTunes or Finder FIRST.
+If an update is available, go ahead and install that update.
+First, make sure you back up your device by going to Settings > Apple ID > iCloud > iCloud Backup and selecting Back Up This iPhone/iPad.

 Yes, it sounds like something out of James Bond films or Austin Powers, but the accelerometer is indeed real.
-It tracks your iDevice’s movements.
-So if the accelerometer is broken, it cannot track movement and consequently doesn’t recognize when to rotate the screen.
+It tracks your iPhone or iPad’s movements.
+So, if the accelerometer is broken, it cannot track movement and consequently doesn’t recognize when to rotate the screen.

 For most of her professional life, Amanda Elizabeth (Liz for short) trained all sorts of folks on how to use media as a tool to tell their own unique stories.
 She knows a thing or two about teaching others and creating how-to guides!